Is your newborn farting alot? At first, it's funny and cute. But how can you help your baby and relieve their tummy trouble if they have a lot of gas?

 Food is filled with new enzymes that baby has never ingested, which often affects their digestive track.
 They just need a little bit of time to get used to the new foods, but in the meantime they may have some unflattering gas.

-You can also try organic rice cereals at first, which are typically easier on the tummy.
+You can also try organic rice cereals (check out our guide here) at first, which are typically easier on the tummy.

 3. Certain Foods